 Early Intensive Developmental and Behavioral Intervention (EIDBI) services offer medically necessary treatment to people under the age of 21 on Medical Assistance (MA) with autism spectrum disorder (ASD) and related conditions.

-The purpose of the EIDBI benefit is to provide medically necessary early intensive intervention that targets the functional skills and core domains of people with ASD and related conditions.
-As well as:
+The purpose of the EIDBI benefit is to provide medically necessary early intensive intervention to people with ASD and related conditions, as well as to:

 For more information about the EIDBI benefit, see the EIDBI Benefit Policy manual.

 Refer to the Overview of EIDBI Providers page in the EIDBI Benefit Policy manual for more information.
-Refer to the MHCP Provider Manual-Provider Basics for general MHCP provider requirements.
+Refer to the Provider Basics section of the MHCP Provider Manual for general MHCP provider requirements.

 To enroll as an EIDBI provider with MHCP, follow the instructions on the Early Intensive Developmental Behavioral Intervention (EIDBI) Provider Enrollment page.
 All MHCP providers must register a MN–ITS account.